milgra/zenmusic/README.md

 ![alt text](svg/screenshot.jpeg)

-Zen Music is inspired by the golden era iTunes and the tracker module players of the early 90's.
+Zen Music is inspired by the 2000's era iTunes and the tracker music players of the early 90's.

 ## Features ##